IoSonoPiero/IoSonoPiero/README.md

 ### Hi there 👋
 - 🌱 I’m currently learning Kotlin and Android
-- 👯 I’m looking to collaborate on very small project
+- 👯 I would like to collaborate on a small project.
+Contact me if I can help you.

 <!--
 **IoSonoPiero/IoSonoPiero** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.